-Similar to English and other languages, Czech swear words are based on religion, excrement, genitalia, animals, and much more.
-Some of the most common Czech swear words include kurva, píča, kokot, debil, hovado, kretén, kunda, buzna, or sráč.
-But without further ado, here are the most common Czech swear words and insults – written by a native Czech.
+Similar to English and other tongues, Czech profanity draws from topics like religion, bodily excretions, genitalia, animals, and more.
+Some of the most common Czech swear words include kurva, píča, kokot, debil, hovado, kretén, kunda, buzna, and sráč.
+But enough preamble – let’s dive into the most widespread Czech swears and insults, straight from a native speaker’s mouth.

 Swear Words Based on Animals

-Čubka (female dog): Compared to cow, čubka sounds very vulgar and you will hear this word from people who have been upset by another woman who, for example, cheated on their partner.
+Čubka (female dog): Compared to cow, čubka sounds VERY vulgar and you will hear this word from people who have been upset by another woman who, for example, cheated on their partner.
+(Pronounced as Chub-kah)

-Mrcha (carcass): Mrcha is the word you use to describe a woman who is fake, or has done a scam.
+Mrcha (carcass): Mrcha is the word you use to describe a woman who’s been playing games and stabbed you in the back.
+(Pronounced as Mrr-chah)

 Organs & Body Parts

 Střevo (intestine): A very subtle swear word, although it’s not really that much of a swear word.
-When you say someone is střevo, it means they are stupid or have done something stupid or silly.
+When you say someone is střevo, it means they are stupid or have done something silly.
+(Pronounced as Streh-voh)

 Other Common Swear Words

 Sračka (diarrhoea): Sračka is the same as hovno, except that sračka is of a coarser kind.
-Literally translated, sračka is diarrhoea, and we use this word most often to describe something disgusting, low-quality or dysfunctional.
+Literally translated, sračka is diarrhea, and we use this word most often to describe something disgusting, low-quality, or dysfunctional.
+(Pronounced as Srah-chkah)

-Zkurvysyn (motherfu***r): The meaning of this word is the same as in English.
+Zkurvysyn (motherfu***r): The meaning of this word is the same as in English – son of a b**ch.
+(Pronounced as Zkoor-vih-sin)

 Common Czech Insults